mseminatore/ParserKit/README.md

 learned to create useful data serialization formats, small scripting languages, assemblers, and compilers.

-Parsing concepts are difficult, and the technology still seems mystical to many.
+Parsing concepts are sometimes difficult to learn and explain, and the technology still seems mystical to many.
 So I decided that I would share my library.
 I hope that this library is helpful to others.

 ## How can I learn more about parsing?